thesnmc/DNA-POSIX/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to check the issues page if you want to contribute.
 (Currently seeking hardware engineers to build physical synthesizer APIs).

 ## 📄 License
-This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3) - see the LICENSE file for details.
+See the LICENSE file for details.
 Built by an independent developer in Chennai, India.